Theoria

 Mythopoeic Matrignosis©

 Introducing Mythopoeic Matrignosis©, Dr. Jessica Spring Weappa invites a re-mythologizing of the maternal in contemporary contexts and re-mythologizing of ancient myths that have excluded, bypassed, subsumed, and attempted to obliterate the maternal—or that story the maternal into submission.
+There is a need to re-mother mythology through maternal wisdom lenses.
 Mythopoeic Matrignosis© calls for a shift in consciousness to remember, reauthor, and recenter mothers as valued, whole, distinctly embodied, and socially provisioned.
 This process honors the care and caring ethics of attuned and loving mothers, motherers, and allomothers in the co-creation of regenerative and flourishing futures.